zvdy/zvdy/README.md

 *   🌍  I'm based in Spain
 *   🧠  I'm learning Python programming and cybersecurity
-*   🤝  I'm open to collaborating on App development, Web development, OSINT/Cybersecurity software
+*   🤝  I'm open to collaborating on Software development, Web development and Cybersecurity software
-*   ⚡  Working on Learning WEB3 and OSCP
+*   ⚡  Working on Learning WEB3 and getting OSCP certification

 ### Skills
 <p align="left">